 - Make every effort to learn from any mistakes or failures which have occurred and to take every step necessary to prevent them from happening in future.

-- Your complaint will be fully investigated, and you will receive a reply from the Chief Executive within 20 working days.
+- Your complaint will be fully investigated, and you will receive a response within 20 working days.

-- In the event of a delay (If for example, someone involved is away, or further investigation is necessary) you will be informed.
+- In the event of any reasonable delays (for example, someone involved is away, or further investigation is necessary) you will be informed.

-- If you are not satisfied with our final response you can send an appeal to the chairman of MCH Psychological Services – Please ask for an address if required.
+- If you are not satisfied with our final response you can send an appeal to the chairman of MCH Psychological Services; and for complaints relating to services commissioned by Manx Care you can appeal to the Health and Social Care Ombudsman Body.

 THIS FOLLOWING EXPLAINS HOW YOU SHOULD REGISTER A CONCERN OR COMPLAINT.